MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/creating-profiles.md

 ## How to create your personal profile

-When you first install PowerShell on a system, profile script and the directory path it belong is don't exist.
-The following command creates the profile script file if the file doesn't exist.
+When you first install PowerShell on a system, the profile script files and the directories they belong to don't exist.
+The following command creates the "Current User, Current Current Host" profile script file if it doesn't exist.

 ```powershell
 if (!(Test-Path -Path $PROFILE)) {